 A Suitable Business Model

-A Degree of SamenessLike a framework or a library, a DSL embodies a set of abstractions that you use all the time in your work: if each of your products or projects is in a different domain, it is harder to justify the development of a language for that domain — and you might also not have the deep experience.
+A Degree of SamenessLike a framework or a library, a DSL embodies a set of abstractions that you use all the time in your work: if each of your products or projects is in a different domain, it is harder to justify the development of a language for any one domain — and you might also not have the deep experience necessary to build a good one.
 In contrast, if you develop digital therapeutics apps, satellites or payroll software all the time, then investing into making this more efficient is great!

 A Suitable Organization

-Technical MaturityDeveloping a DSL (and using it at the same time) requires a certain maturity in your internal development process: you'll have to manage the requirements for the language, develop it incrementally, ensure quality and regularly release it to your users.
-If you and your teams struggle with build automation or unit testing, developing a DSL might be a jump too far.
-On the other hand, if you have done plaform- or framework-based development in the past, a DSL is a logical next step.
+Technical MaturityDeveloping a DSL (and using it at the same time) requires a certain maturity of your software development process: you'll have to manage the requirements for the language, develop it incrementally, ensure quality and regularly release it to your users.
+If you and your teams struggle with build automation or unit testing, developing a DSL might be a step too far.
+On the other hand, if you have done platform- or framework-based development in the past, a DSL is a logical next step.

-Willingness and Ability to ChangeA DSL moves the "threshold of formlization" earlier in the development process.
-This is likely a significant change in the process.
-It requires people to change, to learn new skills and to go through some temporary period of reduced productivity as they learn the new approach.
-The technical developers have to learn how to develop languages and gnerators, both skills that are not too widespread.
+Willingness and Ability to ChangeA DSL moves the "threshold of formalization" back in the development process, from software developers to domain experts.
+This is probably a significant change in your process.
+It requires people to change, to learn new skills and to go through some a period of reduced productivity as they learn the new approach.
+The technical developers have to learn how to develop languages and runtimes.
+Both skills that are not too widespread.
 Everybody needs to be on board to harvest the benefits of the approach.

 ... or continue Reading: